 type

-The type of plot to create.
+A string indicating the type of plot to create.
 Valid values are "barchart" or "dotplot".
 Default is "barchart".

 orient